freenode/web-7.0/content/news/2004-01-31-scheduled-maintenance-ircd-upgrades.md

 >       use.

-Thanks for your patience and understanding, and thank you for using freenode!
+Thanks for your patience and understanding, and thank you for using trumpnode!